If you want to find out about 'The Blood and Tears Walk' go straight HERE now. Otherwise keep reading for information about my 'Bloody London' book...

 HAPPY BIRTHDAY TO 'THE BLOOD AND TEARS WALK'

-This tour is now fourteen years old.
+This tour is now almost eighteen years old.
 The first faltering steps were in April 1999.
-I can't believe that I have nurtured and guided it this far, and that the difficult teenage years are upon me...
+I can't believe that I have nurtured and guided it this far.

 Please note that the authoritative, correct walk schedule is given below in the section called 'What are the normal days and times the walk takes place'.
 Certain websites out there are giving old schedules, this is the correct, current, updated schedule.